-The School records all checks of staff employed to work in or manage relevant childcare on the Single Central Register.147 This includes the date disqualification checks were completed.
+The School records all checks of staff employed to work in or manage relevant childcare on the Single Central Register.
+This includes the date disqualification checks were completed.

-Where a member of staff is found to be disqualified or if there is doubt over that issue then, pending resolution, the School will remove them from the work from which they are or may be disqualified.148 Suspension or dismissal will not be an automatic response; the School will consider if there is scope in principle to redeploy them with other age groups or in other work from which they are not disqualified, subject to assessing the risks and taking advice from the designated officer when appropriate.149 students are not permitted to use their own mobile phones to take or record any images of pupils for their own records.
+Where a member of staff is found to be disqualified or if there is doubt over that issue then, pending resolution, the School will remove them from the work from which they are or may be disqualified.
+Suspension or dismissal will not be an automatic response; the School will consider if there is scope in principle to redeploy them with other age groups or in other work from which they are not disqualified, subject to assessing the risks and taking advice from the designated officer when appropriate.